 - I’ve seen parents learn how to inoculate their children against the sexualized world through honest, realistic, appropriate conversations.

 If pornography is part of your world and you want to start down a new path, we can help you do it.
-All of our counselors and coaches are trained to address the effects of pornography on individuals, couples, and families and we also have a sexual addiction specialist, Eric Tooley, on our team with more than 20 years of experience helping clients.
+All of our counselors and coaches are trained to address the effects of pornography on individuals, couples, and families and we also have a sexual addiction specialist, Sam John, on staff.

 We can help you, if you’ll simply reach out.